berkeley-dsep-infra/datahub/.github/ISSUE_TEMPLATE/datahub-package-addition---change-request.md

 ---

-### Before making an issue for your addition/change request, you're encouraged to try submitting your own PR.

-If you need assistance doing this please provide as much of the information requested below that you can.

 **Which package do you want installed?**

 **Which hub do you want it installed on?
 For example r.datahub, datahub, data100.datahub, etc.**